ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/project.md

 *   Data Bindings
     *   Data Roles
     *   DataView Mappings
-    *   Sorting
-    *   Other Configurations
+    *   Sorting and Other Configurations
 *   Visualizing Your Data
     *   Accessing Your Data
     *   Building a Visual
     *   Coloring Your Visual
 *   Improving the User Experience
+    *   Adding Settings
     *   Adding Tooltips
-    *   Adding Settings

 ---
 If you have any questions, please open an issue.
 I will try to answer questions as soon as I can.
 If you find an error, or you want to elaborate on something, feel free to open a pull request, and I will review it as soon as I can.